dflib/dflib/README.md

 ### Older Stuff

-* a 20 min DFLib presentation video of an early version of DFLib.
+* a 20 min presentation of an early version of DFLib.
 Demonstrates the idea of the project...

 [![DFLib at WODay Frankfurt](http://img.youtube.com/vi/WSqvEdRZsuE/0.jpg)](http://www.youtube.com/watch?v=WSqvEdRZsuE)